arushi-bhatt/Ds-Algo/README.md

 # Ds-Algo

-This Repository includes some important practice questions in various languages like : c++, f#, c#
+This Repository includes some important practice questions in various languages like : C++, F#, C#.

 Some important features :

 1. Questions are mainly based on usage of important Data Structures and Algorithms.

 2. Each Program is well documented.